Ahmaud Arbery autopsy photos shown to jurors at murder trial

 The photos showed shotgun wounds that left a gaping hole in the center of Arbery’s chest.

-The testimony followed the judge’s refusal to declare a mistrial over defense claims that jurors were tainted when Arbery’s mother wept over evidence photos, calling attention to the presence of the Rev. Jesse Jackson, sitting besider her in the courtroom’s public gallery.
+The testimony followed the judge’s refusal to declare a mistrial over defense claims that jurors were tainted when Arbery’s mother wept over evidence photos, calling attention to the presence of the Rev. Jesse Jackson, sitting beside her in the courtroom’s public gallery.

-Rejecting a defense lawyer’s complaints about Black pastors at the trial as “reprehensible,” Superior Court Judge Timothy Walmsley said no group would be exclused from his courtroom.
+Rejecting a defense lawyer’s complaints about Black pastors at the trial as “reprehensible,” Superior Court Judge Timothy Walmsley said no group would be excluded from his courtroom.

 Father and son Greg and Travis McMichael armed themselves and pursued the 25-year-old in a pickup truck after spotting him running in their neighborhood on Feb.
 23, 2020.
 Their neighbor William “Roddie” Bryan joined the chase and took cellphone video of Travis McMichael shooting Arbery three times with a shotgun.